We live in an age where we have so many choices, choosing a wedding photographer can be a difficult task.

 2022 marks my 12th year of photographing weddings for a living, so I feel like I know plenty about wedding photography now.
 The more experience I have, the more I realise how naive I was when I started out.
 I had limited kit, no backup equipment and no tricks up my sleeve to enable me to capture some beauty in less than favourable conditions.
 I was fortunate in the first two years with the weather.
 If I hadn’t been, there would have been a real chance of messing up someone’s wedding photographs.
 I photograph on average 25 weddings a year and keep my skills up to date through ongoing training with some of the world’s best photographers as well as second shooting for other photographers.

-I like to shoot sharp, clear pictures with bright skin tones and eyes, good contrast and natural skin tones.
-I like to see eyes and real happy moments, with a connection between the couple rather than being disjointed.
+Sharp, clear pictures with bright skin tones and eyes, good contrast and natural skin tones.
+Timeless colours that are not going to look dated in a year’s time when the next trends come along.
+I want to see eyes and real happy moments, with a connection between the couple rather than being disjointed.
 I studied photography back in the day when digital wasn’t an option, at most you had 36 exposures to get right on the film to have all the detail for when you hand processed your prints in the lab.

 Each wedding is different.
 Some are light and airy, some are bold and bright, some are dark with pockets of light.
 Some people are elegant, some are quirky, some are crazy, and some are shy.
 This is why it’s so important to meet a prospective wedding photographer to see if they are the right fit for you.